 Never wash your tattoo with hot water - Your skin is very sensitive during healing, and running hot water over the newly inked skin, can cause irritation and your pores to open, potentially causing unsettled ink to leak out.
 When washing your tattoo, lightly rinse your tattoo with lukewarm water, and never soak it while in the shower.

-Never use petroleum or mineral oil-based products– Some of the popular ones are Bepanthen, Aquaphor, Vaseline, however, there's many more.
-Petroleum or mineral oil-based products will suffocate your skin, stop your tattoo from breathing and may cause acne.
-Not only this, but some petroleum-based products contain ingredients that can actually draw ink out from your tattoo.
-Sure, they may work great for diaper rash on a baby’s ass, but not something that should ever be used to on a new tattoo.
+Never use petroleum or mineral oil-based products- Thick anti-bacterial ointments like Aquaphor, A&D Ointment, Bepanthen, Bacitracin, Neosporin or Vaseline contain toxins like petroleum and mineral oil.
+These popular anti-bacterial products will suffocate your skin during the healing phase.
+They can damage your tattoo by pulling ink out from your skin.
+Sure, they may work great for diaper rash on a baby’s ass, but not something that should ever be used to heal a new tattoo.
+So, you may be asking why do people use these products?
+Simple, they're cheap.
 Be aware that some artists are old school and don’t like change.
-If your artist recommends any of these products, you might want to think twice and politely say "no thanks".
-Times have changed, there are better options, so why take the risk.
-The bottom line, these products are super-shit, and they will negatively impact your tattoos' future.
-Remember; this article is about the best way to heal tattoos for long-term protection.
-Tip: Take your own tattoo aftercare product with you to your tattoo session.
-Always check the ingredients listing on your chosen tattoo aftercare product.
-Some new products contain CBD or hemp which can help your new tattoo heal faster.
+If your artist recommends any of these products, you might want to think twice, and politely say "no thanks".
+Times have changed, and we are much wiser now when it comes to skincare and toxins.
+There are much cleaner and better options, so why take the risk.
+Bottom line, these products are not made for use on tattoos, and they can negatively impact your tattoos future.
+Sure, people will say that their tattoo healed fine there is a good chance that their tattoo would look even better if they used an all-natural tattoo aftercare cream, balm or lotion.
+Remember, this article is about the 'best' ways to heal tattoos for long-term protection.
+Tip: Purchase your own natural tattoo aftercare before your tattoo session and take it with you when you go to get inked.

-Never shave tattooed skin- Unfortunately, you will have to accept the stubble for the first 6-8 weeks after getting your new ink.
+Never shave fresh tattooed skin- Unfortunately, you will have to accept the stubble for the first 6-8 weeks after getting your new ink.
 Cutting yourself or pulling away any scabbing is not worth the risk.
 If you find the hairy area embarrassing, consider wearing some loose-fitting clothing to cover up.